 Located in the town of Gombak in Selangor, Batu Caves straddles an area spanning 155 hectares, some 11 kilometres north of Kuala Lumpur.
 The landmass came into being around 440 million years ago, and was named after the Batu River.
 It was discovered by Selangor’s first police superintendent, Captain H. C. Syers and his men in 1879.

-People only began pouring in during the 19th century when it was viewed in a new light as a place of worship.
-The area was converted into a shrine for Lord Murugan, whose golden statue guards the entrance to the 272-step stairway to Cathedral Cave, its largest cave.
+People only began pouring in during the 19th century when it was seen as a place of worship.
+The area was converted into a shrine for Lord Murugan, whose golden statue guards the entrance to the 272-step stairway to Cathedral Cave.

 The place has come a long way from its near destruction in the 1980s due to quarries.
 Locals and environmentalists clamored for the government to take action.
 This brought forth a number of stern policy changes to protect it.